Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed crash when changing resolution.
+- A message is now shown when the age of the player's faction has changed.

 * Units
 - Archers and scouts now have a sight range of 6 rather than 5.